ra1028/VueFlux/README.md

 ### Signal
 A push-driven stream that sends value changes over time.
 Can be subscribe values stream, and values will be sent to all observers at the same time.
-All observations of the values are made via this primitive.
+All of values changes are made via this primitive.

 ```swift
 let sink = Sink<Int>()